Some Numbers Do Lie.

 Men's Classic Draggin Jeans

 As the name suggests, these are our classic jeans.
 They're a no-nonsense sort of jean for a no-nonsense sort of rider.
-The leg is cut straight.
-The styling traditional and the denim 14 ounces.
-As with all of our Draggin Jeans, you'll find our protective Kevalr lining across the knees and the seat.
+The leg is cut straight and the styling traditional.
+As with all of our Draggin Jeans, you'll find our protective Kevlar lining across the knees and the seat.
 If you just want a jean that looks like all of your other jeans - this is the one for you.

 Men's Relaxed Draggin Jeans